 However, lumps don’t always indicate babies – they can sometimes be due to health issues like cysts or tumors.

-It’s a good idea to take your guinea pig to the vet for a diagnosis if you feel lumps, even if you’re certain she is expecting babies.
+It’s a good idea to take your guinea pig to the veterinarian for a diagnosis if you feel lumps, even if you’re certain she is expecting babies.

-A vet will be able to confirm if your guinea pig is pregnant, usually by touch, ultrasound, or x-ray.
+A veterinarian for small animals will be able to confirm if your guinea pig is pregnant, usually by touch, ultrasound, or x-ray.

 Some vets may even be able to listen to the babies’ heartbeats, which is an incredibly heartwarming experience if you get given the chance.

 What to Feed My Guinea Pig During Pregnancy?

-Growing babies is pretty hard work, so you need to make sure your pregnant guinea pig is getting everything she needs for a smooth labor and birth.
+Growing babies is pretty hard work, so you need to make sure your pregnant guinea pig is getting everything she needs during the gestation period for a smooth labor and birth.

-Provide her with the best guinea pig food to ensure she can grow healthy and strong pups.
+Provide her with the best guinea pig food during pregnancy to ensure she can grow healthy and strong pups.

-Feed her a diet consisting of unlimited grass hay (preferably Timothy grass hay), a small amount of high-quality guinea pig pellets, vegetables (ideally leafy greens), and small portions of foods high in vitamin C.
+Feed her a mixed diet consisting of unlimited grass hay (preferably Timothy grass hay), a small amount of high-quality pellets, vegetables (ideally leafy greens), and small portions of foods high in vitamin C.

 Pregnant guinea pigs need to double their amount of normal food, but be careful not to overfeed them.

-Overfeeding your pregnant guinea pig can lead to too much weight gain and large pups, which she could struggle to deliver.
+Overfeeding your pregnant guinea pig can lead to too much weight gain and large pups, which she could struggle to deliver during the birthing process.

 Best Vegetables and Fruits to Feed During Guinea Pig Pregnancy